Site menu

 Eating too much sugar can make you gain weight and is a main driver of tooth decay.

-Most adults and children in the UK eat too much "free sugars".
-You'll find these in biscuits, cakes, flavoured yoghurts, breakfast cereals, fizzy drinks, etc.
+Most adults and children in the UK eat too many "free sugars" which include sugars added to food and drinks, as well as those naturally found in honey, syrups, and unsweetened fruit juices.
+You'll find these in biscuits, cakes, flavoured yoghurts, breakfast cereals and fizzy drinks, as examples.

-Adults should have no more than 30g of free sugars a day, (roughly 7 sugar cubes).
+Adults should have no more than 30g of free sugars a day (roughly 7 teaspoons).
 This is about 5% of your daily calorie intake.
-A can of cola can have as much as 9 cubes of sugar.
+A can of cola can contain as much as 9 teaspoons of sugar.

 Salt